 A detailed list of past CPI releases, and the dates of the next release can be viewed at the ABS - Consumer Price Index website.

 Indexation of contributions

-A contribution required by a condition of development consent imposed in accordance with an section 94 Contributions Plan and/or Planning Agreement may require indexation between the date of the grant of the consent and the date on which the contribution is made.
+A contribution required by a condition of development consent imposed in accordance with an contributions clan and/or planning agreement will require indexation between the date of the grant of the consent and the date on which the contribution is made.
 Indexation is based on the most recent quarterly Consumer Price Index (CPI) release made available by the Australia Bureau of Statistics (ABS).
 The contribution payable will not be less than the contribution specified on the development consent.

 Monitoring and review

 Contributions plans and planning agreements will be reviewed regularly to ensure that: